for Oral Health Sciences BSc

 We recognise that interviews are stressful, and we don't want this to stop you from giving your best performance.
 If it's obvious that you're becoming a bit flustered, our interviewers will be helpful and encouraging and will put you at ease.

 Invite to interview

-We hold our interviews throughout December, January, and February.
+We hold our interviews between December and January.
 It is wise not to plan holidays over this period so that you don’t miss out on an interview date.
-Our booking system will allow you to choose from a selection of dates and times, we advise that you book quickly to secure a slot which is best for you.
+Our booking system will allow you to choose from a selection of dates and times.
+We advise that you book quickly to secure a slot which is best for you.

 After interview, some early decisions will be communicated but the majority of applicants will be notified after interviews are completed.
 Final decisions will be made by the end of March.
 This decision will be communicated via UCAS and will be emailed to both your personal and @dundee.ac.uk email account.